devopshydclub/vprofile-project/README.md

 ```

 Now we have installed the docker-engine next we need to add the Jenkins user to the docker group.
 To add enter the below command
-- usermod -a -G docker Jenkins
+- usermod -a -G docker jenkins

 Install aws-cli.
 To install enter the below commands
 - apt install awscli -y